lammps/linalg/README.md

 The included Fortran files correspond to LAPACK version 3.11.0 released on November 11th, 2022.

+# License

+Since the bulk of the code is an automated translation of the BLAS/LAPACK sources, the same licensing terms apply.
+Additional or replacement code is copyright (c) 2022 by Axel Kohlmeyer `<akohlmey@gmail.com>`.

 # Installation

-This package use CMake to set up the translation, and compilation plus tests.
+This package uses CMake to set up the translation, and compilation plus a few tests.
 CMake version 3.16 or later is required.
 Also required are f2c, the GNU C++ compiler, clang-format, and sed.
+This has only been tested on a Linux machine.

 Running the command: